Layers in Angular Diagram component

 Layers can be added at runtime by using the addLayer public method.

-The layer’s ID property defines the ID of the layer, and its further used to find the layer at runtime and do any customization.
+The layer’s ID property defines the ID of the layer, which is used to find the layer at runtime and apply any customizations.
+You can also add new objects to the new layer using the addLayer method.

 The following code illustrates how to add a layer.